instana/instana-otel-collector/README.md

 The Instana Distibution of OpenTelemetry Collector (IDOT) aims to bring a streamlined OpenTelemetry experience to the Instana ecosystem.

+IDOT was built using the builder found on the [OpenTelemetry GitHub](https://github.com/open-telemetry/opentelemetry-collector) and follows the documentation found on the official [OpenTelemetry Website](https://opentelemetry.io/).

+Visit the [IBM OpenTelemetry Documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=apis-opentelemetry) page to learn more about Instana-OpenTelemetry synergy.

 ## Getting Started

 ### Linux